Ma-ve/Flow.Launcher.Plugin.FancyEmoji/README.md

 ## Fancy Emoji plugin for Flow Laucher, featuring @openmoji graphics

-Unzip Images.zip -> Images and you're set to go!
+### Usage
 Search for an emoji and get it directly into your clipboard, ready to paste anywhere 📋

 Wox keyword is "e" 🤯

+### Getting up and running
+- Unzip Images.zip -> Images in the plugin dir
+- Make sure you have Python3 installed, and Flow has access to Python3.
+See [Flow.Launcher > Integrations](https://github.com/Flow-Launcher/Flow.Launcher#integrations)
+  - Open a terminal in the plugin directory, with access to Python3, and run `pip install -r requirements.txt`

 [Wox plugin page](http://www.wox.one/plugin/322)